Drug and Alcohol Awareness and Prevention

 The following are definitions of sexual misconduct (a broad term encompassing any behavior of a sexual nature that is non-consensual, committed by force or intimidation or that is otherwise unwelcome) offenses that are prohibited by Southeast Community College.

-Sexual harassment is any unwelcome behavior (verbal, written, or physical) that is directed at someone because of the person’s sex or gender and that is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, denies, or limits someone’s ability to participate in or benefit from the College’s programs and/or activities by creating a hostile, humiliating, demeaning, or sexually offensive academic, residential, working, or social environment; and/or is based on real or reasonable perceived power differentials and submission to or rejection of such conduct is believed to carry consequences for the student’s education or employment.
+Sexual harassment is any unwelcome behavior (verbal, written, or physical) that is directed at someone because of the person’s sex, sexual orientation, gender, or gender identity and that is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, denies, or limits someone’s ability to participate in or benefit from the College’s programs and/or activities by creating a hostile, humiliating, demeaning, or sexually offensive academic, residential, working, or social environment; and/or is based on real or reasonable perceived power differentials and submission to or rejection of such conduct is believed to carry consequences for the student’s education or employment.
+Sexual harassment can be either explicit or implicit.

-In Nebraska, stalking, for purposes of prosecution, is defined as any person who willfully harasses another person or a family or household member of such person with the intent to injure, terrify, threaten, or intimidate commits the offense of stalking.
-Stalking can be carried out in person or by electronic mechanisms (cell phone, internet, fax, cameras) and examples include repeated maintenance of physical or visual proximity to the victim; repeated following, approaching or confronting the victim; entering property occupied by the victim; photographing or videotaping the victim without permission; or unwelcome or unsolicited written or electronic communication with the victim.
+In Nebraska, stalking, for purposes of prosecution, occurs when any person willfully harasses another person or a family or household member of such person with the intent to injure, terrify, threaten, or intimidate commits the offense of stalking.
+Neb.
+Rev. Stat §28-311.03.
+Stalking can be carried out in person or by electronic mechanisms (cell phone, internet, fax, cameras).
+Examples may include, but not be limited to, monitoring of physical or visual proximity to the victim; repeated following, approaching, or confronting the victim; entering property occupied by the victim; photographing or videotaping the victim without permission; or unwelcome or unsolicited written or electronic communication with the victim.

-Retaliation against a grievant or witness for filing or participating in the investigation is prohibited.
-Retaliation is any overt or covert act of reprisal, interference, restraint, penalty, discrimination, intimidation or harassment against one or more individuals for exercising their rights (or supporting others for exercising their rights) under this policy.
+Retaliation against a complainant or witness for filing or participating in a Title IX investigation is prohibited.
+Retaliation is any overt or covert act of reprisal, interference, restraint, penalty, discrimination, intimidation, or harassment against one or more individuals for exercising their rights (or supporting others for exercising their rights) under this policy.
+Retaliation can be committed by the person under investigation or by someone else to influence a complainant or witness.
 The College will follow up on any reports of retaliation and take appropriate action as necessary.

-Consent is an important concept when it comes to sexual assault.
+Consent is an important concept when it comes to sexual assault and healthy relationships.
 Consent must be a willingness or agreement to engage in sexual activity that is freely given with full information of the facts and circumstances.
 A person cannot give valid consent in Nebraska if they are:

 - Overcome by force or fear;